raduSa/LetsGoGambling/README.md

 \text{And } f^* = \frac {E[X]}{b}
 $$

-But for a hand of blackjack it looks like this:
+But in our case a hand of Blackjack looks like this:

 $$
 X'  \ \textasciitilde \